 Questions About Child Custody and Visitation on Long Island?

 To learn more about what you need to know about Child Custody on Long Island, visit this page on Child Custody or contact us at 631-923-1910 for a complimentary consultation.

 Need Help with Child Custody or Visitation in Your Long Island Divorce?

 We’re here to help.
-The experienced and compassionate Long Island divorce attorneys and Child Custody and Visitation experts at Robert E. Hornberger, Esq., P.C. can help you navigate the murky waters of your divorce, child custody and visitation issues in Nassau and Suffolk County courts.
+The experienced and compassionate Long Island divorce attorneys and Child Custody and Visitation experts at Hornberger Verbitsky, P.C. can help you navigate the murky waters of your divorce, child custody and visitation issues in Nassau and Suffolk County courts.
 Give us a call at 631-923-1910 for a complimentary consultation in our conveniently located offices in Melville, NY where we can get to know each other and discuss the specifics of your situation and the best way to resolve them.
 If you prefer, fill out the short form on this page and we’ll call you.